 2. Picket Fence

 The American picket fence was traditionally made from wood.
-Improvements in technology have led to newer styles that can be found in alternative materials, like maintenance-free vinyl.
+Improvements in technology have led to newer styles found in alternative materials, like maintenance-free vinyl.

 Traditional picket fences are decorative fences.
-Typically installed in the front yard for aesthetics, or surrounding a garden for demarcation, these applications appear aesthetically more appealing at a height of 3 feet.
+Typically installed in the front yard for aesthetics or surrounding a garden for differentiation, these applications appear aesthetically more appealing at a height of 3 feet.
 This height will likely not keep a large dog in the yard or provide any privacy.

 They are constructed in such a way that openings appear between each board.
 This allows peek-a-boo views of your landscaping and yard.